 Pasir Ris Park has always been a favourite getaway in the East.
 With its idyllic seaside setting, ample cover from mature trees and cool breeze blowing in from the shoreline, it is no wonder that the park has always been a staple of weekend escapes and holiday retreats.

 The stretch of park in front of Elias Road is especially known for the Pasir Ris Park Playground.
-In 2012, parts of the Playground were closed for renovations.
-These works were recently completed and the playground is now reopened.
+It can be reached by the vehicular road or by the connector at Sungei Api Api.

 Just like the park it is located in, the Pasir Ris Park Playground is pretty widely spread out.
 Each play area provides glimpses of the next, promising something new to explore and discover over just the next ridge.